gajus/eslint-plugin-jsdoc/.README/rules/check-tag-names.md

 And for [Closure](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler),
-when `settings.jsdoc.mode` is set to `closure`, one may use the following (in addition to the jsdoc and TypeScript tags):
+when `settings.jsdoc.mode` is set to `closure`, one may use the following (in addition to the jsdoc and TypeScript tags–though replacing `returns` with `return`):

 ```
 define (synonym of `const` per jsdoc source)